eth-lre/multilingual-educational-llm-bias/README.md

 - Tutoring
 - Translation grading

-The data is split per language in [`data/`](data/), together with description of the data format.
+The dataset, split per language, is present in [`data/`](data/), together with the description of the data format.

 > [!WARNING]
-> The public data contains only Tutoring and Translation grading, with Misconception and Feedback tasks data being gated.
+> The public data contains only tutoring and translation grading, with misconception and feedback task data being gated.
 > For inquiries, please send us a private message.

 ## Reproducing the dataset and analysis